MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 To ensure that the Proguard optimizer doesn't remove certain classes, you must customize its configuration.

 #### 1.3.1.
-Create a Proguard confiugration file
+Create a Proguard configuration file

 >[!NOTE]
->If you already have a Proguard configuration file in your project, you may skip to step 1.2.2.
+>If you already have a Proguard configuration file in your project, you may skip to step 1.3.2.

 Add an empty file to your Xamarin.Android project named *proguard.cfg*.
 Set the build action to "ProguardConfiguration."